abhishek-bidwe/DBDA-Project-2024/README.md

-# Analysing and Visualizing the trends in Global Warming temperature rise based on greenhouse gases like CO2, N2O and CH4 and Predicting the 2 deg Celsius temperature rise.
+# Analysing and Visualizing the trends in Global Warming temperature rise based on greenhouse gases like CO2, N2O and CH4 and Predicting the 2°C  temperature rise.

 ## **Introduction**